isomerpages/moe-northbrookssec/_admissions/2026 Sec One Posting Matters/FAQs.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Your child/ward can continue to use his Primary School EZ-Link card till
-the new card is issued, however purchasing concession passes will need to purchase the concession passes for secondary school students.&nbsp;</p>
+the new card is issued by Northbrooks Secondary.
+Students will need to purchase the concession passes for secondary school students.&nbsp;</p>
 </div>
 </details>
 </div>
 <p></p>
 <div data-type="detailGroup" class="isomer-accordion-group isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
 <summary><strong>16.
-Does school provide locker for students?</strong>
+Does school provide lockers for students?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Yes, lockers are available for leasing at S$48.00 per locker per academic